March 2017 Volume 9, Issue 3

-I would personally like to wish each and every student and their families a wonderful, happy Christmas and an even better New Year.
-We look forward to seeing you all back here at the sixth form, ready to take on the challenges of the New Year.
+I would personally like to wish each and every student and their families, a very happy Easter.
+We look forward to welcoming students back into the Sixth Form for their final term before the summer holidays.

 Mr B Kelly